 - J.T Dickson 8.7.15~4.8.15.
 Cairns later tells us ‘Dr Dixon’ was with the ‘Royal Irish’

 - David Alexander Ross Haddon 5.8.15.
 A regimental officer wounded at Second Ypres, he was transferred to the RAMC and rejoined the Ninth as MO.
 He was later awarded the Military Cross for operating his dressing station under heavy shell fire, and was wounded three times during the course of the war.
+He was MO at least as late as March 1916.

 - Alexander Church Brodie McMurtrie was the Medical Officer by March 1918